In the last couple of years, sales have undergone a complete transformation in terms of its underlying challenges and expectations.

-Nowadays, the common day to day sales decisions come with long-term future implications.
-A single wrong decision could jeopardize client relationships, profit margins, and future of the business.
+Nowadays, the common day-to-day sales decisions come with long-term future implications.
+A single wrong decision could jeopardize client relationships, profit margins, and the future of the business.
 Meanwhile, better decisions pave the way to positive client relationships and business prosperity.

 Here, one needs to ensure that the right individual is empowered to make important decisions.

 A sales CRM can be organized to reflect an internal decision-making pyramid.
 For example, all ground-level sales representatives reflect the base of the pyramid.
 Likewise, the higher parts of this pyramid can reflect the upper portion of your organizational hierarchy.
 All sales decisions are escalated based on existing availability and priority.
 The software subjects all decisions to an approval process by the right individual.